Our year-round guide to Amsterdam by season

 Amsterdammers like many Northern Europeans make sure they never let a sunny day go to waste.
 As mentioned above, almost every restaurant and cafe has a terrace, so why not join the locals, and head for some early evening borrel (snacks) and a glass of something chilled at one of the city’s many suntraps.
 The vistas along the canals are of course beautiful or do like true Amsterdammers and head to one of the man-made beaches scattered around town, many boasting bars and DJ’s in the evening.

 Better still, jump on a short train-ride to a real beach.
 The Dutch coast is spectacular, and if the city feels like tourist-central with barely a local in sight, its because “those in the know” are all out sunning themselves at Zandvoort, Bloemendaal or Scheveningen.
+Take a look at our post about Dutch beach pavilions for some serious inspiration!

 In Summer, don’t miss: